8 Steps to Slow-Cook Ribs in Oven for Perfectly Tender Meat

 Ribs are a delicious meal many people think they go to their local barbeque joint to enjoy.
 If you follow these eight easy steps, you can perfectly slow-cook ribs in your oven at home!
 Ribs are great on their own or alongside side dishes like mashed potatoes or macaroni and cheese for a full meal.

 These steps are the best way to make ribs because they cook at a low temperature for a long time.
 This long cooking period allows the proteins in the ribs to denature.
-This protein breakage makes your ribs tender and falls off the bone.
+This protein breakage makes your ribs tender and fall off the bone.

 The benefit of making ribs at home is it will save you money.
-Going out to eat gets pricey, so skip the wait and high prices and slow-cook ribs in the oven at home!
+Going out to eat gets pricey, so skip the wait and high prices and slow-cooked ribs in the oven at home!
 Follow the simple steps to get the most delicious ribs in town.

 Disclosure: As an Amazon Associate, this site earns from qualifying purchases.
 Thank you!

-Set Oven Temperature
+1. Set Oven Temperature

-First step to denaturing the proteins in your ribs and getting the most tender, fall-off-the-bone ribs is preheating your oven.
+The first step to denaturing the proteins in your ribs and getting the most tender, fall-off-the-bone ribs is preheating your oven.
 The key to tender, flavorful ribs is the low and slow method of baking.

 Protein denaturation begins at roughly 105 degrees Fahrenheit and continues upwards to 200 degrees Fahrenheit.
 The changes in protein can be physically seen by the change the in color of the meat.
 The meat will change from red to brown when cooked.